We Planned Surgery And Built A Hospital Instead

 We started with the backend API cluster.

-Docker with NGINX, designed so that our local environments would mirror production exactly: what runs in docker-compose maps directly into AWS ECS.
-Containers orchestrated behind an ALB, RDS for persistence, Redis for caching, S3 for object storage, all isolated within private subnets.
+Docker with NGINX, designed so that our local environments would mirror production exactly: what runs in docker-compose locally, the containers in this cluster map directly into AWS ECS: containers orchestrated behind an ALB, RDS for persistence, Redis for caching, S3 for object storage, all isolated within private subnets.

 Pulumi handles the IAC keeping this infrastructure simple to expound upon across as many environments as we needed: one AWS account per environment (staging and prod), with a management account overseeing the family.